RX-M/classfiles/ssh-setup.md

 The file will retain these permissions after you perform this step once.

-Next, start an ssh session with instructions [here](https://github.com/RX-M/classfiles/blob/master/ssh-setup.md#macoslinux--or--windows-command-prompt-or-powershell-ssh).
+Next, start an ssh session with a [shell](https://github.com/RX-M/classfiles/blob/master/ssh-setup.md#macoslinux--or--windows-gitbash-command-prompt-or-powershell-ssh).

 ## Windows SSH client(s) & key permissions